willzhang05/ece4501-final-project/README.md

-# Mini-Project-4-Solution
+# Final-Project
-Mini Project 4 Solution

-To run our solution requires a couple of additional steps.
+To run our code, there are a few additional steps.

-First open the project in driverlib/driverlib
+* Open the project in `driverlib/driverlib`

-Build all targets for this file.
+* Build all targets for this file.

-This should create a .lib file in driverlib/rvmdk/
+* Creates a `.lib` file in `driverlib/rvmdk/`

-Open up our project finalproj
+* Open up the Keil project file `finalproj.uvproj`

-On the source folder, right click, Add existings files.
+* On the source folder, right click, and select 'Add existing files.'

-From the drop down, select .lib files
+* From the drop down, select `.lib` files

-Navigate to ddriverlib/rvmdk, and click on the lib file
+* Navigate to ddriverlib/rvmdk, and click on the `.lib` file

-Build target and run :)
+* Build target and run!